 - To understand the effect of compressibility at high speed flows. - To understand the basics of shock and expansion waves at supersonic flows. - To introduce the compressible flow theories to assess the flow over airfoils and wings.

-MODULE I ONE DIMENSIONAL COMPRESSIBLE FLOW E 10
+MODULE I ONE DIMENSIONAL COMPRESSIBLE FLOW 10

-Energy, momentum, continuity and state equations, velocity of sound, adiabatic steady state flow equations, flow through converging, diverging passages, performance under various back pressures.
+Continuity, Momentum and Energy equations, state equations, velocity of sound, adiabatic steady state flow equations, flow through converging, diverging passages, performance under various back pressures.

 MODULE II NORMAL SHOCK WAVES